 - Implicit costs: these costs are variable and unknown before a trade.
 They include the spread, the market impact of a trade, and the opportunity costs of a trade (related to operational constraints, market timing issues, and missed trade costs).
-These costs depend fundamentally on the trade characteristics, the prevailing market conditions as well as the speed of execution.

-- Explicit external costs, which include commissions, fees, taxes, exchange fees, clearing and settlement costs, or any other costs passed onto the Client by intermediaries participating on the transaction; and

-- Explicit internal costs, which represent HSBC' remuneration through its commission or spread.
+These costs depend fundamentally on the trade characteristics, the prevailing market conditions as well as the speed of execution. - Explicit external costs, which include commissions, fees, taxes, exchange fees, clearing and settlement costs, or any other costs passed onto the Client by intermediaries participating on the transaction; and - Explicit internal costs, which represent HSBC' remuneration through its commission or spread.

 Whilst total consideration is of primary importance in achieving best execution, other factors identified above may also be instrumental in delivering the best possible execution result to the Client.
-Therefore, in evaluating the relative importance of all factors, HSBC will also take into account:
+Therefore, in evaluating the relative importance of all factors.
+HSBC will also take into account:

-- the characteristics of the order relating to the instrument, including the size of the trade relative to other trades in the financial instrument and the need to minimise any possible impact of the order on the market.
+- the specific nature of the instrument traded; - the market where such instrument is traded; - the characteristics of the order relating to the instrument, including the size of the trade relative to other trades in the financial instrument and the need to minimise any possible impact of the order on the market.